0xkylm/0xkylm.github.io/content/posts/OffensiveLLVM.md

 ---
 ### **Compiling the Pass**

-Inside `llvm/lib/Transforms/`, create a directory for your pass

-inside the **CMakeLists.txt** of Transforms add the name of directory you created
+In the ``llvm/lib/Transformation/`` directory, create a folder for your pass.
+Then, in the ``CmakeList.txt`` of Transforms add the name of folder you created.

 ```cmake
 add_subdirectory(MyObfsPass)
 ```

-Inside your directory create your own **CMakeLists.txt**
+In this new directory, create your own ``CmakeList.txt``.

 ```cmake
 #SHARED is used to create a dll